 Wearing a hat keeps the sun off your face and head, and it is also an effective way to keep harmful UV rays from your eyes.
 When choosing a hat to wear, your best option is to choose one that has a wide-brim.
 Wide-brimmed hats will help keep the sun out from all angles and help keep the sun off your ears, neck and shoulders.

-When protecting your eyes, here are some things to remember:
+When protecting your eyes from UV Rays, here are some things to remember:

 - Don’t rely completely on UV-protected contact lenses.
 Contact lenses don’t cover the entire eye, nor do they protect the sensitive skin around your eyes.